 Also be sure to think about what your club will do at each meeting.
 Even if you intend to spend most of your meeting time actually participating in the group activity, you can invite different members to volunteer in advance to share new knowledge, new games, or a new skill with the group.
 Doing so will help you form a sense of community among club members and benefit from each others’ knowledge and experiences.

 There are generally three distinct varieties of art clubs: Visual Arts Clubs, Performing Arts Clubs, and Art Appreciation Clubs.

 During some group meetings you might choose to simply share progress, offer constructive criticism, and then work independently on your own projects.
-During other meetings you might invite a more experienced artist to give a master class or choose to all work on the same subject or with the same medium.
-You might even choose to create a communal piece of art with each member contributing.
+During other meetings, you might invite a more experienced artist to give a master class or choose to all work on the same subject or with the same medium.
+You might even choose to create a communal piece of art with each contributing member.

 In a performing arts club, you might form a music group that is more specialized than those offered through your school, you might plan and produce a dramatic production, or you might participate in slam poetry.
 Whatever the case may be, plan to practice your art together and then perform it formally for a bigger audience.